Amna-Alhammad/reading-notes/class-10.md

 # **Chapter 10 : Chapter 10: Error Handling & Debugging**
 ## Debugging is the process of finding errors.
-It involves a process of deduction
+It involves a process of deduction.
 ## If you understand execution contexts (which have two stages) and stacks, you are more likely to find the error in your code.
 ## If you know that you may get an error, you can handle it gracefully using the try, catch, finally statements.
 Use them to give your users helpful feedback.
 ## The console helps narrow down the area in which the error is located, so you can try to find the exact error.